-The Humber College Institute of Technology and Advanced Learning (hereafter referred to as “the College”) supports creativity, innovation and invention among its students, faculty, support and administrative staff.
+Humber College Institute of Technology & Advanced Learning (hereafter referred to as Humber or “the College”) supports creativity, innovation and invention among its students, academic staff, support and administrative staff.

-College personnel: refers to College faculty, support and administrative staff, students, visiting faculty, contractors, consultants and all other persons whose primary work affiliation is with the College, whether compensated by the College or not.
+College personnel: College academic staff, support and administrative staff, students, visiting staff, contractors, consultants and all other persons whose work affiliation is with the College, whether compensated by the College or not.

-Experiential educational programs: refers to field experience, mandatory program projects, co-op, work term, internships and, for the purposes of this policy, work study students.
+Experiential Learning experiences: Field experience, mandatory program projects, co-op, work term, internships and, for the purposes of this policy, work study students.

-Gross Royalties: refers to cash or cash proceeds received by the College, whether from the sale of equity or obtained in licensing transactions, milestone payments or royalty payments.
+Gross Royalties: Cash or cash proceeds received by the College, whether from the sale of equity or obtained in licensing transactions, milestone payments or royalty payments.

 - Patents: Patents include, without limitation, all inventions, discoveries, know-how (despite the fact that these may not benefit from patent protection) or other material that is patentable under Canadian law, as well as all software that is excluded from "copyrightable material" (whether or not patentable under Canadian law).